 All photographers want beautifully crisp and vibrant photos, whether film or digital.
 They want their images to stand out.
 That’s why the resolution is the perfect place to start the debate.

 How does a roll of film compare to a digital sensor?

 The resolution of a digital sensor is measured by the number of pixels they contain.
 The more pixels the sensor has, the more detailed the image will be.
 Film doesn’t use pixels—the resolution is measured in “angular resolution.”

 If we compare film with a digital sensor, it has an equivalent resolution range of 4 to 16 megapixels.
 The exact number depends on the film type you use.

 For example, Kodachrome 64 film effectively compares to around 10 megapixels.
-Entry-level DSLRs, such as the Canon EOS Rebel T7i, has a resolution of 24.2 megapixels.
+Entry-level DSLRs, such as the Canon EOS Rebel T7i, have a resolution of 24.2 megapixels.
 In this example, film falls behind.